-The District laboratory evaluates data in accordance with the data quality objectives stated in the District's FSQM and CLQM.
+The District evaluates data in accordance with the data quality objectives stated in the District's FSM and CLQM.
 All data submittals shall conform to existing District guidelines.
-Contract laboratory data shall be submitted to the District in either the ADaPT format or another format as requested by the District.
+Contract laboratory data shall be submitted to the District in the ADaPT format or other format as requested by the District.